GreenLightning/advent-of-code-downloader/readme.markdown

 ## Setting the Session Cookie

 Your session cookie is required to download your personalized puzzle input.
+See the two sections below, if you want to know what a session cookie is or how to get yours.
+The session cookies from the Advent of Code website are valid for about a month, so you only have to get your cookie once per event.
-You can set it in two ways.
+You can provide it to `aocdl` in two ways.

-Provide your session cookie as a command line parameter:
+Set your session cookie as a command line parameter:

 ```
 aocdl -session-cookie 0123456789...abcdef